subham441joy/PWC_Question/README.md

 Step 3-> Below of the screen you can see one window will open with name Developer Powershell
-         Here we need to type ".\PWC_Question.exe Kolkata" and hit enter Currently I deal with only few cities. you can write other City name instead of Kolkata like Delhi, Bangalore, Chennai, Mumbai.
+         Here we need to type ".\PWC_Question.exe Kolkata" and hit enter Currently I deal with only few cities. you can write other City name instead of Kolkata like Delhi, Bangalore, Chennai, Mumbai,Lucknow,Surat
+         Ahmedabad,Jaipur,Hyderabad,Pune

 Step 4-> You can see the result in the same window with all weather related details.